-Homes and businesses worldwide are vulnerable to attacks from cyber thieves and other bad actors – and not just through their computer networks.
-The embedded electronics inside appliances present an easy path of entry. t’s already been happening.
 According to Business Insider and Proofpoint, one of the first refrigerator incidents occurred in late 2013 when a refrigerator-based botnet was used to attack businesses.

 Some of these attacks, such as infecting appliances with botnet malware, don’t really have much effect upon a family’s security and safety.
 In fact, if a “smart” refrigerator gets infected by a bot, the homeowner might not even notice anything wrong.

 However, connected-appliance based cyberattacks are not limited to just refrigerators – and they are rarely one-off incidents.
 Almost any type of appliance can be hacked and used to host a botnet that could attack the web.
 According to Wired Magazine, a botnet of compromised water heaters, space heaters, air conditioners and other big power consuming home appliances, could suddenly turn on simultaneously, creating an immense power draw that could cripple the country’s power grid.